Program s3cmd can transfer files to and from Amazon S3 in two basic modes:

 # Hey, comments are allowed here ;-) *.jpg *.gif

-All these parameters are equal in the sense that a file excluded by a --exclude-from rule can be put back into a game by, say, --rinclude rule.
+All these parameters are equal in the sense that a file excluded by a --exclude-from

 One example to demonstrate the theory…

-~/demo$ s3cmd sync --dry-run --exclude '*.txt' --include 'dir2/*' . s3://s3tools-demo/demo/ exclude: dir1/file1-1.txt exclude: dir1/file1-2.txt exclude: file0-2.txt upload: ./dir2/file2-1.log -> s3://s3tools-demo/demo/dir2/file2-1.log upload: ./dir2/file2-2.txt -> s3://s3tools-demo/demo/dir2/file2-2.txt upload: ./file0-1.msg -> s3://s3tools-demo/demo/file0-1.msg upload: ./file0-3.log -> s3://s3tools-demo/demo/file0-3.log WARNING: Exitting now because of --dry-run
+~/demo$ s3cmd sync --dry-run --exclude '*.txt' --include 'dir2/*' . s3://s3tools-demo/demo/ exclude: dir1/file1-1.txt exclude: dir1/file1-2.txt exclude: file0-2.txt upload: ./dir2/file2-1.log -> s3://s3tools-demo/demo/dir2/file2-1.log upload: ./dir2/file2-2.txt -> s3://s3tools-demo/demo/dir2/file2-2.txt upload: ./file0-1.msg -> s3://s3tools-demo/demo/file0-1.msg upload: ./file0-3.log -> s3://s3tools-demo/demo/file0-3.log WARNING: Exiting now because of --dry-run

-The line in bold shows a file that has a ,txt extension, ie matches an exclude pattern, but because it also matches the ‘dir2/*’ include pattern it is still scheduled for upload.
+extension, ie matches an exclude pattern, but because it also matches the ‘dir2/*’ include pattern it is still scheduled for upload.

 This exclude / _include filtering is available for put, get and sync.
 In the future del, cp and mv will support it as well.